ekataglobal/solrcloud_manager/README.md

     # Show cluster state:
     sbt "run -z zk0.example.com:2181/myapp"

     # create a collection
     sbt "run createcollection -z zk0.example.com:2181/myapp -c collection1 --slices 2 --config myconf"
     # add a replica
     sbt "run addreplica -z zk0.example.com:2181/myapp -c collection1 --slice shard1 --node server2.example.com:8980_solr"

     # Use any fresh nodes in the cluster to increase your replication factor
     sbt "run fill -z zk0.example.com:2181/myapp -c collection1"
     # Remove any replicas not marked "active"
     sbt "run clean -z zk0.example.com:2181/myapp -c collection1"

+If you don't want to run in SBT, or want a way to deploy the tool, "sbt assembly" should produce a stand-alone fat jar, which you can run with a simple java command.

 Terminology: